By Kelly McAtee | TheTripThread | Last Updated April 2026

 Frequently Asked Questions

-Which is better for families with young children?
+Which is better for snorkeling and diving?

-Which island is better for a honeymoon?
+Which is better for a pure adventure and nature experience?